 - Cool your garden soil by using shade cloth on hoops over the bed where your cool-weather plants will grow.

 - Plant your seeds in a shaded bed and transplant into the sun later.

 - Water frequently with cool water!

 And remember that some plants grow quite quickly, such as looseleaf lettuce, radishes, and spinach, so you can start those even in early September and have a good harvest.
 If you can get spinach to relative maturity before frost, it will often winter over and give you huge harvests in the spring!

 What about bugs?

 Once it gets cool outside, insect pests are less of a problem, but while it’s warm your crops may be invaded.
 Cabbage family plants, for example, are great favorites of harlequin bugs and various caterpillars.
-The simplest way to deal with these pests is using floating row cover.
+The simplest way to deal with these pests is using row cover.
 The supports you set up can do multiple duty: lightweight row cover and shade cloth, and then a heavier row cover to take your vegetables into the winter.

 But I don’t have any seeds!